 That’s not all.
 Oxygen is the essence of well-being.
 The rhythmic inhale-exhale process significantly improves blood circulation, bringing far more oxygen to all your cells.

 Those are some of the effects of meditation that are strictly measured.
 However, what is not really measurable is described by some observers and/or specialists on human behavior as a far higher level of empathy in meditators than in other people.

-The bottom-line is that the benefits of meditation are immense.
+The bottom line is that the benefits of meditation are immense.

 A few moments of silence clears the mind of cobwebs and helps you to think with clarity.
-In fact, due to stress and tough situations we face in our everyday lives, we often become negative and end up being unhappy.
+In fact, due to the stress and tough situations we face in our everyday lives, we often become negative and end up being unhappy.
 Meditation removes negativity from your mind.
 It helps you to cleanse your mind of unwanted thoughts.